Future Designers • June 26 to August 14, 2026 • Fridays

 Purpose

-To help children distinguish between art and design and to ground their inventions in real research about how living beings actually communicate.
+To help children distinguish between art, design, and visual arts—and to ground inventions in real research about how living beings communicate—while showing how visual arts strengthen creative and design skills.

 Class summary